-The CMP25 can access the DSC / RADIO setup menu (refer to section 7 "DIGITAL SELECTIVE CALLING" and section 8 "RADIO SETUP MODE" for details).
+The CMP25 can access the DSC / RADIO setup menu (refer to section 7 "DSC/RADIO SETUP" for details).
 However, the LAMP, CONTRAST, and KEY BEEP menu item which is accessed from the CMP25 only controls the CMP25's display and speaker.